Arthur J. Gallagher & Co. (NYSE:AJG) Position Lowered by State of Alaska Department of Revenue

-State of Alaska Department of Revenue decreased its stake in shares of Arthur J. Gallagher & Co.
-(NYSE:AJG – Free Report) by 1.9% during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+State of Alaska Department of Revenue lowered its holdings in Arthur J. Gallagher & Co.
+(NYSE:AJG – Free Report) by 1.9% during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 47,482 shares of the financial services provider’s stock after selling 940 shares during the period.
-State of Alaska Department of Revenue’s holdings in Arthur J. Gallagher & Co. were worth $10,822,000 as of its most recent filing with the SEC.
+State of Alaska Department of Revenue’s holdings in Arthur J. Gallagher & Co. were worth $10,822,000 at the end of the most recent quarter.

 Analyst Upgrades and Downgrades

 A number of equities research analysts have recently weighed in on AJG shares.
-Raymond James cut Arthur J. Gallagher & Co. from a “strong-buy” rating to a “market perform” rating in a report on Tuesday, December 12th.
+Argus lifted their price target on Arthur J. Gallagher & Co. from $232.00 to $264.00 and gave the company a “buy” rating in a report on Wednesday, August 30th.
+Wells Fargo & Company lifted their price target on Arthur J. Gallagher & Co. from $237.00 to $261.00 and gave the company an “overweight” rating in a report on Tuesday, October 17th.
 Jefferies Financial Group lifted their price target on Arthur J. Gallagher & Co. from $262.00 to $266.00 in a report on Friday, October 6th.
-Citigroup lifted their price target on Arthur J. Gallagher & Co. from $250.00 to $264.00 and gave the company a “buy” rating in a report on Tuesday, September 19th.
-Royal Bank of Canada lifted their price target on Arthur J. Gallagher & Co. from $262.00 to $270.00 and gave the company an “outperform” rating in a report on Thursday, December 14th.
-Finally, Truist Financial raised their price objective on shares of Arthur J. Gallagher & Co. from $270.00 to $290.00 and gave the company a “buy” rating in a research note on Thursday, December 14th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $254.00.
+Truist Financial raised their price objective on shares of Arthur J. Gallagher & Co. from $270.00 to $290.00 and gave the company a “buy” rating in a research note on Thursday, December 14th.
+Finally, Raymond James lowered shares of Arthur J. Gallagher & Co. from a “strong-buy” rating to a “market perform” rating in a research note on Tuesday, December 12th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and seven have given a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $254.00.

 Arthur J. Gallagher & Co.
 Profile